 Personal details may be requested to enable follow up for more details, for the purpose of providing a reply to your feedback, if requested.
 Providing personal information to us is voluntary.
 However, if you do not provide contact details we will not have any way of communicating with you.
 The information you provide will only be used for the purpose for which it was collected.

 Who else has access to information within the Department?

-The Treasury captures this information on its own computers.
-Access to the raw data is restricted to a limited number of officers in Treasury for the purpose of analysis and to report on the success of the NSW Budget site in meeting communication and access objectives.
-The officers who can access this data are the members of Communication & IT of the Treasury.
+NSW Treasury captures this information on its own computers.
+Access to the raw data is restricted to a limited number of officers for the purpose of analysis and to report on the success of the NSW Treasury site in meeting communication and access objectives.
+The officers who can access this data are the members of the Communications or IT teams of NSW Treasury.